Htunn/agentic-llm-search/README.md

 ## Features

 - **Internet Search**: Fetch and process information from the web using DuckDuckGo search
+- **Threat Intelligence**: Integrate with cybersecurity search engines for security research
+  - **Criminal IP**: Analyze IP reputation, security scores, and identify malicious activities
-- **Shodan and FOFA Integration**: Search for internet-connected devices and services using Shodan and FOFA
+  - **Shodan Integration**: Search for internet-connected devices and services using Shodan
+  - **FOFA Integration**: Search for internet-connected devices and services using FOFA
 - **Local LLM Inference**: Use TinyLlama for efficient inference on your local machine
 - **GPU Acceleration**: Support for Apple Silicon M-series GPU acceleration using Metal
 - **OpenAI Integration**: Optionally use OpenAI models for more powerful responses